learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 }
 ```

-In `componentDidMount` as add an event listener that updates the component's
+In `componentDidMount` we add an event listener that updates the component's
-state based on the stores state, thus triggering a re-rendering.
+state based on the store's state, thus triggering a re-rendering.

 In `componentWillUnmount` we remove the event listener.
 Typically `addListener`
 returns a function that — when invoked — removes the event listener from the